koebe1/js-oop/README.md

   --> Even though getBook() isn't existing in the book object itself book has access to the method via its prototype.
   ---> This way book is more "lightweight" compared to having the method itself.

+  ## Inheritance
+  Example of prototypal inheritance:

+  Constructor:

+    function Book(title, author, year) {
+      this.title = title;
+      this.author = author;
+      this.year = year;
+    }

+Add method to prototype:

+    Book.prototype.getTitle = function () { return this.title }

+ Constructor for magazine:

+    function Magazine(title, author, year, month) {
+      // Calls the Book constructor with "this" bound to the instance of magazine Book.call(this, title, author, year);
+      this.month = month;
+    }

+  Inherit prototype from Book to Magazine:

+    Magazine.prototype = Object.create(Book.protoype);

+Instatiate a magazine object:

+    const mag = new Magazine("Sapiens Mag", "Harari, "2021", "Nov");

+ getTitle() is now available for mag:

+    console.log(mag.getTitle()); --> returns "Sapiens Mag"

+Use Magazine constructor in magazine prototype (default is book after inhereting its prototype):

+    Magazine.prototype.constructor = Magazine;

+  ## ES6 Classes
+  Classes are syntactic sugar for prototypal inheritance.

+ Define a class as a "blueprint" of objects:

+    class Book {
+      constructor(title, author, year) {
+        this.title = title;
+        this.author = author;
+      }
+      getTitle() {
+        return this.title;
+      }
+    }

+  --> getTitle() lives on the prototype of book not book itself.

+  Instantiate object:

+    const book = new Book("Sapiens", "Harari);

+  Static Methods:

+  -> Static methods are methods that live on the class and can only be called form the class itself.
+  --> There is no need for a instance of the class to call the static method.

+    class Book () {
+      static sayHi() {
+        return "Hello"
+      }
+    }

+    Book.sayHi() -> returns "Hello"

+  ## Subclasses

+  The extends keyword is use in class declarations or class expressions to create a class that is a child of another class (or subclass).

+    class Magazine extends Book {
+      constructor(title, author, year, month) {
+        super(title, author, year);
+        this.month = month
+      }
+    }

+  -> the super keyword calls the constructor of the parent class (in our case book)

   ## Some Useful Object Methods